Why Choose the Hand and Arm Disorders Program

 The Hand and Arm Disorders Program is led by orthopaedic surgeons Apurva S. Shah, MD, MBA, and Robert B. Carrigan, MD, and plastic surgeons Benjamin Chang, MD, and Ines C. Lin, MD.
 Combined, the program’s medical staff has nearly 75 years of experience treating a variety of hand and arm conditions in babies, children and teens.

 Our surgeons perform some of the most complex microscopic surgical procedures in the world, including replantation, nerve grafting and reconstructive surgery.
-The Division of Orthopaedics has consistently been among the top ranked by U.S. News & World Report's annual survey of Best Children's Hospitals.
+The Division of Orthopaedics consistently ranks among the top programs in the nation for pediatric orthopaedic care according to U.S. News & World Report's annual survey of Best Children's Hospitals, earning the No. 1 spot on the 2020-21 Honor Roll.

 Our team members are surgical innovators — constantly working to create and refine techniques to improve outcomes for children with hand and arm disorders.
 Dr. Chang, Dr. Carrigan and Dr. Lin participated in one of the first successful hand transplants in the region.
 Dr. Shah treats children with brachial plexus birth injuries and performs complex reconstructive nerve surgery.